Minutes of a Meeting held in Cassington Village Hall 7.30 pm on

 |MINUTES OF THE PREVIOUS MEETING OF THE PARISH COUNCIL

-The minutes of the meeting held on Thursday 5th December 2019 were approved after some changes
+The minutes of the meeting held on Thursday 6th February 2020 were approved

 a) Thames Valley Police Report – notifications of incidents in Cassington

 There was a number plate theft in Chipping Norton on 23rd & 24th February.
 They were stolen from vehicles on Albion Street.
 Southcombe Garage in Chipping Norton have anti-theft number plate screws that they will fit for free just call and make an appointment.

 b) Report from the Clerk on actions from the last meeting –